bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Hybrid-Environments-and-Migration.md

 * Hybrid Storage Virtual Appliance (On-Premises).
 * Extension of File and Volume Storage in AWS.
 * Volume storage backup into AWS.
-* Tape Backups into AWS.
+* Tape Backup into AWS.
 * Migration of existing infrastructure into AWS.

 Main Modes ...